sts10/lemire_nearly_divisionless_random/readme.markdown

 ## A fair Lemire's

 Alright now we're getting dangerous.
-In [the next section](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L294-L338), MacCárthaigh introduces boats and the `l` variable.
+In [the next section](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L294-L338), MacCárthaigh introduces "boats" and the `l` variable.
 I definitely was using pen and graph paper at this point.
 So for better or worse I'm going to stop narrating along with the comment and more fully encourage you to read it.

-But my understanding is we trying to do the same thing we did before: make an unfair algorithm fair by figuring out which seed values to reject.
+But my understanding is we are basically trying to do the same thing we did before: **make an unfair algorithm fair by figuring out which seed values to reject**.

 My understanding is that we're going to do this by rejecting values that are below a floor (rather than above a ceiling).
 But what's strange is that we're no longer comparing the seed, straight from the random number generator, to the floor -- instead we're going to compare the floor to a new variable called `l`.
+Clearly this is part of what is going to make this method nearly divisionless and thus faster than our `traditional_rejection_method`.

 For now, I'll paste some code I wrote as I made my way to a final implementation.